beast-dev/doc/tutorials/estimating_rates/estimating_rates.md

 To set up the PS/SS analyses, we can return to the MCMC panel in BEAUti and select 'path sampling / stepping-stone sampling' as the technique we will use to perform 'Marginal likelihood estimation (MLE)'.

-{% include image.html file="selectPSSS.png" prefix="tutorials/estimating_rates/" width="90%" alt="select ps ss for marginal likelihood estimation" caption="" %}
+{% include image.html file="selectPSSS.png" prefix=root_url width="90%" alt="select ps ss for marginal likelihood estimation" caption="" %}

 Click on 'settings' to specify the PS/SS settings.
 Because of time constraints, we will keep the length of the standard MCMC chain set to 100,000 and we will collect samples from 11 power posteriors (i.e. 10 path steps between 1.0 and 0.0).
 The length of the chain for the power posteriors can differ from the length of the standard MCMC chain, but we keep it here set to 100,000 as well.
-The powers for the different power posteriors are defined using evenly spaced quantiles of a Beta(\alpha ,1.0) distribution, with α here equal to 0.30, as suggested in the stepping-stone sampling paper (Xie et al. 2011) since this approach is shown to outperform a uniform spreading suggested in the path sampling paper (Lartillot and Philippe 2006).
+The powers for the different power posteriors are defined using evenly spaced quantiles of a Beta(\alpha ,1.0) distribution, with \alpha here equal to 0.30, as suggested in the stepping-stone sampling paper (Xie et al. 2011) since this approach is shown to outperform a uniform spreading suggested in the path sampling paper (Lartillot and Philippe 2006).

 Note that there is an additional option available in the MLE panel: 'Print operator analysis'.
 When selected, this option will print an operator analysis for each power posterior to the screen, which can then be used to spot potential problems with the operators’ performance across the path from posterior to prior.